by Chris Wayan, 2010

 But was the extinction here as severe?
 I'm skeptical.
 On Abyssia Chicxulub isn't coastal, but deep sea.
 Way less dust blocking sunlight or raising CO2 levels later.
 A worldwide tsunami and firestorms and blast waves, yes, killing most land animals, but a wider variety of small fliers might have survived these briefer scourges.

+So either way... with smaller climate swings, more small Abyssian birds and mammals survived.
 Modern Abyssian birds could thus have teeth and other dinosaurian traits lost on Earth.
+And they've had eons to build further on that start.
 Facial muscles, lips, cheek pouches, external ears?

 True, the Torian above looks awfully mammalian-faced (though not all that human; note the whiteless eyes, upturned snout and split upper lip) but her surreal mashup isn't quite as absurd as it seems.
 Many Abyssian birds, whether people (as above) or animals (waterbird, right) probably will have faces (and other features) we'd find rather un-avian.